nicitaacom/AWS-scraper/dev_readme.md

  6. PuppeteerGoogleMapsSDK because it's Runtime.OutOfMemory and max size is 50MB (86MB)
  6. OutscraperSDK because it required to link card and also it will charge for outside free limit but I want to disable any charges
  7. ParseHub - outdated shi* with empty UI https://i.imgur.com/kKbRqZ6.png and also I need to download some... - too complicated
+ 8. foursquareSDK - don't provide email or phone or website

-Need check (still don't use - it's just waste of time):
+ 9. tomtomSDK - don't provide email or phone or website Need check (still don't use - it's just waste of time):
  8. duckduckGoSDK - it's just doesn't work - tweacked 3 times with AI - still not working
  9. apifyContactInfoSDK (limit 500/m) because error - URLs array is required - https://i.imgur.com/wouc617.png